 Áine taught in Ballyfermot and Leixlip before becoming Principal of Scoil Nano Nagle in Bawnogue, Clondalkin in 1975.
 She subsequently served as Assistant National Co-ordinator for RSE (1996-1998), National Co-ordinator for the Primary Curriculum Support Programme (1998-2004) and CEO of the Teaching Council (2004-2011).

-Áine is currently Chair of MIREC at Mary Immaculate College and she is also the Deputy Chairperson of An t-Údarás Rialaithe.
+Áine is the Deputy Chairperson of An t-Údarás Rialaithe.

 Mr Richard Leonard was a partner in Grant Thornton for 33 years, retiring in 2016.
 He was reappointed by the Minister for Finance for a second term as a member of the Investment Committee of the Irish Strategic Investment Fund.

 He is an external examiner with the Revenue Commissioners, and is Chairman of St Gabriel’s School and Centre, and of a number of Redemptorist Charities.

 He was a member of the University of Limerick Governing Authority 2012-2017 and a Director of the University Concert Hall 2004-2010.